appscode/cloudid/docs/reference/pre-k_merge_config.md

 ```
       --alsologtostderr                  log to standard error as well as files
       --analytics                        Send analytical events to Google Guard (default true)
+      --log-flush-frequency duration     Maximum number of seconds between log flushes (default 5s)
       --log_backtrace_at traceLocation   when logging hits line file:N, emit a stack trace (default :0)
       --log_dir string                   If non-empty, write log files in this directory
       --logtostderr                      log to standard error instead of files
-      --stderrthreshold severity         logs at or above this threshold go to stderr (default 2)
+      --stderrthreshold severity         logs at or above this threshold go to stderr
   -v, --v Level                          log level for V logs
       --vmodule moduleSpec               comma-separated list of pattern=N settings for file-filtered logging
 ```